ameowlia/Intro-to-Whiteboarding/questions/recursive_valid_parens.md

-#Recursive Parentheses Validator
+#Parentheses Validator

 Remember the parentheses validator from last week?
 (If not, it’s okay.)

-Write a recursive method that accepts a string argument and returns true if the parentheses within it are properly nested.
+Write a (optional: recursive) method that accepts a string argument and returns true if the parentheses within it are properly nested.
 Otherwise, it should return false.
 Try to accommodate brackets and braces as well.

 ```Ruby